What is an apron belly and how can you get rid of it?

 Key takeaways

-• “Apron belly” describes sagging skin and fatty tissue that hang from the stomach and drapes over the lower belly, groin, and, in some cases, thighs.
+• “Apron belly” describes sagging skin and fatty tissue that hangs from the stomach.
+It can drape over the lower belly, groin, and, in some cases, the thighs.

-• Complications of apron belly can include a negative impact on mental health, lower back pain, and injections or ulcers due to skin-on-skin friction in skin folds.
+• Complications of apron belly can include mental health concerns, lower back pain, and skin infections or rashes due to friction in skin folds.

-• Techniques to reduce an apron belly depend on the underlying conditions.
-Possible solutions include weight loss, skin-tightening treatments, or body-contouring surgery.
+• Treatments to reduce an apron belly depend on the underlying condition contributing to it.
+Possible solutions include weight loss, skin-tightening treatments, or body-contouring surgery depending on your individual circumstances.

 Here's what we'll cover